adivekar-utexas/necessary-and-insufficient-ai-research-math/README.md

 | **Proves demand** | Signals to mentors, reviewers, and future partner orgs that *free AI math* is worth backing. |
 | **Motivates the team** | A tiny dopamine hit keeps volunteers refining examples, diagrams, and proofs. |

-**TL;DR:** If you like what we’re building, click the ⭐️!

-### Who benefits from your support?

-* **Students in low-income or under-resourced regions** – they get a high-school to graduate-level AI math roadmap at zero cost.
-* **Self-taught AI engineers** – clear, open-source explanations beat paywalled courses.
-* **The research community** – a common reference lowers the barrier to entry and raises the floor of understanding.

 ### How else can you help?